brassica-collective/handbook/content/brassica/handbook/Agreements/multi_site_purchasing.md

 This agreement describes the general approach of the Brassica Collective to purchasing land and houses.
 It applies to all site purchases.

+## Vision

+As part of the broader Brassica Collective vision, we specifically want to acquire properties consistent with the following goals:

+1. **Multiple residences in the inner northern suburbs of Naarm.**
+We envisage multiple residences in Naarm, located in either Merri-bek or Darebin.
+2. **Support movement and change.**
+Our residences provide different options for living for people, including the ability to change their situation due to changing life needs.
+While not necessarily a part of all houses, on the whole our collective has support for people moving between locations or living across multiple locations.
+3. **Low-carbon connectivity.**
+Ideally, each residence can be easily accessed from at least one other property in the collective without driving.
+This may be due to proximity allowing for easy walking and cycling, or it may utilise existing public transport infrastructure.
+4. **Leave room for a rural/regional connection.**
+In the future we expect to flesh out further the rough goal of providing a connection to rural and/or regional living within Victoria, either through residences in such an area owned by the collective, or close relationships with like-minded groups.

 ## Why we purchase

 We purchase sites in order to provide housing that is in line with our collective vision (when we have one).
 Until we have that, we purchase sites in order to fulfil the general goals of RAD Housing, that is to Retrofit and Decommodify housing Collectively, and in Solidarity.